alejandroriquelmeperez/Semantic-Data-Explota/README.md

 # Semantic-Data-Explota
-The RDF dataset in both Turtle and XML/Turtle languages, the graph obtained from the RDF dataset and the R script to execute the Blazegraph queries and the nquad, metadata and blazegraph config files are available here.
+The RDF dataset in both Turtle and XML/Turtle languages, the graph obtained from the RDF dataset and the R script to execute the Blazegraph queries and the nquad, metadata and blazegraph-config files are available here.